Translate

 individuals with disabilities in achieving employment outcomes

-(2) In partnership with the designated State unit:
+(2) In partnership with the Division:

 b.
 Evaluate the effectiveness of the vocational rehabilitation program and